 3) Train Crew

-The general hiring procedure involves an online application, an AON Hewitt G.A.T.E assessment test and the interview that precedes a conditional offer of employment.
+The general hiring procedure involves an online application, an AON Hewitt G.A.T.E assessment test, and the interview that precedes a conditional offer of employment.

 The verbal reasoning section will measure your ability to make logical conclusions based on text.
-You will be given a short (1-2 lines) text, and then be asked a question regarding several statements.
-You may be asked which statement is true based on the text, or a question directly related to the text itself.
+You will be given a short (1-2 lines) text and then be asked a question regarding several statements.
+You may be asked which statement is true based on the text or a question directly related to the text itself.
 The kicker?
 You only have 2 minutes per question!

 Tip: Make sure to only base your reasoning on the information given in the text.
 Examine the statements in a world in which only the information given is known to be true.

 Here are some Verbal BNSF Test sample questions for you to try.
-Remember that you have only 2 minutes per question in the real test, so you can challenge yourself by trying to answer them withing that time limit!
+Remember that you have only 2 minutes per question in the real test, so you can challenge yourself by trying to answer them within that time limit!

 Verbal Reasoning Question 1